Data Types

 Note

-f64 is only supported for convolution, reorder, layer normalization and pooling primitives, on the GPU engine.
+f64 is supported only for matmul, convolution, reorder, layer normalization, and pooling primitives on the GPU engine.

 Note